Cinnamon: 8 Health Benefits, Uses, Nutrition, Risks

 8. Fights Bacterial and Fungal Infections

-The active components show that cinnamon creates a protective layer against respiratory tract infections and more.
-Again, however, the effects of cinnamon have only been tested in tubes and animal subjects like rats.
+Cinnamon has active components that create a protective barrier against respiratory tract infections and more.
+However, the effects of cinnamon have primarily been tested in test tubes and animal subjects, including rats.

 Uses

-Here are the top 5 uses of cinnamon in your everyday life:
+Here are the top 5 everyday uses of cinnamon:

 1. Oral Hygiene

-A tooth powder can help maintain good oral hygiene, reducing toothaches and other health problems.
+Cinnamon tooth powder can help maintain good oral hygiene by reducing toothaches and preventing other oral health issues.

 2. Antioxidant

-Extracts help maintain a healthy antioxidant activity shown in studies, helping reduce age-associated disorders and damage to metabolic diseases.
+Cinnamon extracts help maintain a healthy antioxidant activity, shown in studies to help reduce age-associated disorders and metabolic diseases.

 3. Essential Oil